spring-guides/gs-scheduling-tasks/README.md

 }
 ```

+## Running our Application with Scheduled Tasks

-With all this in place, we can re-start our app, and watch the schedule job run.
+With all this in place, we can re-start our app, and watch the scheduled job run.

 ```
 ./gradlew run